centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 - Ability to link the discovered hosts to host existing host severities.
 - Property, macro, hostgroup and hostcategory mappers now support concatenation of either custom strings or discovered information.
 - UX alignment with Resource Status
-    - Clicking anywhere on a job's row now opens the side pane, not the job's result.
+    - Clicking anywhere on a job's row now opens the side panel, not the job's result.
     - Clicking on the contextual arrow leads to the job's result (*ie.* the discovered hosts).

 ## Centreon Plugin Packs Manager